nxxs-iot/SDS011/Readme.md

 # SDS011

 Arduino library for dust Sensor SDS011 (Nova Fitness Co.,Ltd)
-This library uses only HardwareSerial to connect to the SDS011.
-This library is based on https://github.com/ricki-z/SDS011
+This library uses Uart to connect to the SDS011 and is suitable for atmelsam (MKR) This library is based on https://github.com/ricki-z/SDS011 for avr/esp8266

 ## Usage